joncamp/quicklink2dotnet/QuickLink2DotNet/README.txt

 	This example will store its calibration file in: "%USERPROFILE%\AppData\Roaming\QuickLink2DotNet\qlcalibration.qlc" This example will store its settings/password file in: "%USERPROFILE%\AppData\Roaming\QuickLink2DotNet\qlsettings.txt"

-(2) QuickLink2APIHelper: A class library of helper methods for use with QuickLink2DotNet.

-(3) GazeInfo2: Displays a stream of info from the first eye tracker device on the system.
+(2) GazeInfo2: Displays a stream of info from the first eye tracker device on the system.

-(4) QuickStart: A simple example to demonstrate initialization, calibration, and data collection from the eye tracker.
+(3) QuickStart: A simple example to demonstrate initialization, calibration, and data collection from the eye tracker.

-(5) Stopper: Shuts down all the EyeTech eye tracker devices on the system.
+(4) Stopper: Shuts down all the EyeTech eye tracker devices on the system.
 This is sometimes handy to have during debugging.

-(6) VideoViewer2: Displays video from the first eye tracker device on the system.
+(5) VideoViewer2: Displays video from the first eye tracker device on the system.

 IMPORTANT NOTE ABOUT EXAMPLES: